 - You may get crashes

-In this case you can migrate CentOS6 server's database to MariaDB using the specific script and then restore MariaDB backup on a new server.
+In this case, you can migrate the CentOS6 server's database to MariaDB using the specific script and then restore MariaDB backup on a new server.

-Ensure that the failover is disabled on the destination server during migration.
-You can enable failover after migration process is ended.
+Ensure that the failover is disabled on the source CP server before starting cloud data migration.
+You can enable failover on the new CP server after all migration tasks are finished, and CR is manageable by the new CP.

 Take the following steps to perform migration: